-When writing user data into the card, ACOS3X's anti-tearing mechanism ensures the operation is performed atomically.
+When writing user data into the card, ACOS3's anti-tearing mechanism ensures the operation is performed atomically.
 That is, data is either completely written or the target writing area is left at its previous state before the write operation.
-The account data file is protected similarly when performing CREDIT/DEBIT/REVOKE DEBIT commands.
+The account data file is protected similarly.

 5.0.
-ISO Compliance and Answer To Reset
+ISO Compliance and Answer-To-Reset

-After a hardware reset (e.g., power up), the card transmits an Answer To Reset (ATR) in compliance with the standard ISO 7816, Part 3.
-ACOS3X supports the protocol type T=0.
+After a hardware reset (e.g., power up), the card transmits an Answer-To-Reset (ATR) in compliance with the standard ISO 7816, part 3.
+ACOS3 supports the protocol type T=0.
 The protocol type selection function is not implemented.